Sacramento Truck Accident Lawyer

 Also known as side-impact collisions, T-bone accidents occur when the front of one vehicle crashes into the side of another.

 Truck crashes are more common than you might think because of their size, length, and inability to maneuver as easily as other vehicles.
-When approaching a truck in Sacramento, always be alert and avoid driving next to one for long distances.
+When approaching a truck in Sacramento, always be alert and avoid driving next to one for long distances to prevent different types of truck accidents.

 Most common injuries from truck accidents